okteto/samples/golang/README.md

 ## Step 4: Develop directly in the cloud

 Now things get more exciting.
-Edit the file `math/main.go` and switch the word `mult` by `times` at line 43.
+Edit the file `main.go` and switch the word `mult` by `times` at line 43.
 Save your changes.
 Cancel the execution of `go run main.go` from your Okteto Terminal by pressing `ctrl + c`.
 Run your tests to check that everything is fine with your changes:

 ```console
 okteto> go test ./...